Attorney / Firm Owner

 I am an active listener and a problem-solver.
 I understand the financial and emotional vulnerabilities of my clients and use my experience with mediation to resolve many disputes without going inside a courtroom.
 My goal in any family law dispute is to make it as worry-free as I can for my client.
 We will work together as a team to move toward the best resolution possible for your situation, and we will do this as quickly, efficiently and as economically as we can, with your help.

 I am the step-mother to a teenager.
 I personally know the struggles of blended families and how challenging on-going custody and financial issues can be.
-In addition to my personal experiences, I have almost twenty years of family law experience.
+In addition to my personal experiences, I have more than twenty years of family law experience.
 I have seen a lot and dealt with an array of family issues.
 I understand what you are going through.

 I work well with many other family law attorneys in the community, which will save you time and money.
 It is common for me to call other attorneys and offer to go to their turf and see what we can do to problem solve for our clients, what we can do to help our clients and what we should suggest that our clients do to help reduce the drama and stress that can sometimes come with a family law disagreement.